Abhinav341/Applied-Data-Science-Capstone/ProjectReport.md

 ## Data

 To solve the above problem, we are going to use the Foursquare location data.
 We are going to explore venues in each of the 4 cities and see what each city has to offer and what’s unique about it.
+We can analyse the top venues in each city, ratings given by users to different venues as well as different venue categories.